slowernews/hamster-system/README.md

 - main folders: **PROJECT STATUS**

-        Inside your superfolder there are 2 folders:
+        Inside your root folder there are 2 folders:

         INBOX (folder to store your active projects) ARCHIVE (folder to store your inactive projects - often organized in bundles)